Find Affordable College Courses

 Cleveland, TN

 You’ll be in good company if you decide to attend Lee University.
 It ranked #4 on our 2023 Best Writing Studies Schools in Tennessee list.
-Located in the city of Cleveland, Lee University is a private not-for-profit college with a small student population.
+Located in the small city of Cleveland, Lee University is a private not-for-profit college with a small student population.

-Full Writing Studies at Lee University Report
+Read full report on Writing Studies at Lee University

-A rank of #5 on this year’s list means East Tennessee State University is a great place for writing studies students.
+You’ll join some of the best and brightest minds around you if you attend East Tennessee State University.
+The school came in at #5 on this year’s Best Writing Studies Schools in Tennessee list.
 Located in the small city of Johnson City, ETSU is a public college with a fairly large student population.

 On average, writing graduates from ETSU take out $23,300 in student loans while working on their degree.